 Stay close to what customers want and focus your marketing efforts accordingly

-Empower internal teams such as sales and customer support to share their requests as well as feedback from customers
+Empower internal teams, such as sales and customer support, to share their requests and feedback from customers

-Identify common themes that support your marketing strategy and the overall business goals
+Identify common themes that support your marketing strategy and overall business goals

 Discover an idea that sparks your next breakthrough campaign or piece of content